datchannin/Brothers-WoW/README.md

 * mod_wow.zip, the latest version

 ## Usage
-To install this mode you should do step-by-step:
+To install this mod you should do step-by-step:
 1. Download and install the latest "Battle Brothers" game.
 2. Download the latest directory from "Brothers-WoW" release repo: [release link](https://github.com/datchannin/Brothers-WoW/releases)
-3. Put addon into the "data" dir (you should put zip without unzipping).
+3. Put mod into the "data" dir (you should put zip without unzipping).
-4. Run the game. "bbWoW" addon works by default.
+4. Run the game. "bbWoW" mod works by default.
-5. For test or debug this addon, select "WoW debug Company" from the scenario list.
+5. For test or debug this mod, select "WoW debug Company" from the scenario list.
 ![Selection screen](spec/company.png "Brothers WoW repo: Select company for play.")

 ## License, Authors and Copyright

-This repository is used for private mode Battle Brothers game.
+This repository is used for private mod Battle Brothers game.
 Play Battle Brothers the same way as WoW.

 This file is part of the Brothers-WoW Project.